What Are The Disadvantages of Google Keep?

 Additionally, as Sheetify products are built entirely with Google Sheets, you can use Google Keep to create notes alongside your Google Sheets template.

-However, you can’t add multiple people to edit a checklist simultaneously.
+While sharing notes with others and collaborating in real time in Google Keep is possible, you can’t add multiple people to edit a checklist simultaneously.

 One of Google Keep’s strengths is that it can be used across multiple devices through other Google Apps (or with the web or mobile dedicated Google Keep platform).